jimklimov/git-refrepo-scripts/README.md

 location, to maintain this repository (trigger rescans so the cache stays relevant).
 Be sure to set `REFREPODIR_MODE` for those runs, either from environment or by using a `.gitcache.conf` file in the refrepo dir.
+The `Jenkinsfile-update-gitcache` offers a starting point for such job.

 Hope this helps,
 Jim Klimov